GummyJum/GummyJum.github.io/_posts/2020-12-16-wasm-benchmark.md

 I dived into [Wasm](https://webassembly.org/) on the weekend since I was intrigued by the potential for running distributed applications at scale with nothing but a web-browser.

-I tried to convert parts of the Go benchmark at [The Benchmarks Game](https://benchmarksgame-team.pages.debian.net/benchmarksgame/index.html) to Wasm and test the Wasm overhead.
+I tried to convert parts of the Go benchmark at [The Benchmarks Game](https://benchmarksgame-team.pages.debian.net/benchmarksgame/index.html) to Wasm and test the overhead.

 The results were conclusive the overhead was significant and reached an order of magnitude for some of the programs so I don't think I will be using it for scientific computing any time soon.